mojimoon/MojiBalatro/README.md

 ## Before you start

 - **[Steamodded](https://github.com/Steamopollys/Steamodded) is required**.
 Please follow the instructions there to install Steamodded and these mods.
 - English and Simplified Chinese are supported.
-Switching between the two languages requires a restart to take effect.
+Switching between the two languages requires a game restart.

 ## Installation